 FEED arose from a shared desire for consistent delivery of concise writing.
 As devoted but busy writers, readers, and subscribers, we are frequently overwhelmed not only by the density of traditional long-form reads but also the sometimes-complicated means of accessing flash literature on the go.

 Inspired by the “newsfeed” style of the media platforms that connect us, FEED is a fresh, mobile lit mag that exists in the spaces when we stop to unwind and replenish.
 It is our mission to satisfy these necessary, soul-filling moments with condensed, stark poetry and brief, intimate prose made available with one-click ease.

 Like a deep breath before the day begins or the last screen scroll before bed, FEED celebrates compact, digestible literature that leaves us satiated—Flash: Easily, Entirely Digestible.

 Jessica Spruill is an English professor and graduate of the low-residency MFA program at West Virginia Wesleyan College.
 She is poetry editor for HeartWood, a literary magazine in association with the MFA at WVWC.
 Jessica is a Pushcart nominee whose work has appeared in The Pikeville Review, Rumble Fish Quarterly, Still: The Journal, and The Travelin’ Appalachians Revue, as well as anthologized in Feminine Rising: Voices of Power and Invisibility.

 Allison Pugh is a writer from North Central West Virginia, now living in Chesapeake, Virginia.
 She earned her MFA from West Virginia Wesleyan College and is a fiction editor for HeartWood.
-Her work has appeared in Hinterland Magazine.
-Allison has been selected as a cameo reader for the inaugural Womxn at Red Door 104: Words and Art series.
+Her work has appeared in Hinterland Magazine and Stone of Madness Press.